puzzle/amm-techlab/content/en/docs/05.0/appmonitoring.md

 [Prometheus](https://prometheus.io/) is a monitoring system and timeseries database which integrates great with all sorts of applications and platforms.

 The basic principle behind Prometheus is to collect metrics using a polling mechanism.
-There are a lot of different so called [exporters](https://prometheus.io/docs/instrumenting/exporters/#exporters-and-integrations), where metrics can be collected from.
+There are a lot of different so-called [exporters](https://prometheus.io/docs/instrumenting/exporters/#exporters-and-integrations), where metrics can be collected from.

-In our case the metrics will be collected from a specific path provided by the application (`/metrics`)
+In our case, the metrics will be collected from a specific path provided by the application (`/metrics`)

 ## Architecture

-On our lab cluster a Prometheus / Grafana stack is already deployed.
-Using the service discovery capability of the prometheus - kubernetes integration the running Prometheus server will be able locate our application almost out of the box.
+On our lab cluster, a Prometheus / Grafana stack is already deployed.
+Using the service discovery capability of the Prometheus - Kubernetes integration the running Prometheus server will be able to locate our application almost out of the box.

 * Prometheus running in the namespace `pitc-infra-monitoring`
 * Prometheus must be able to collect Metrics from the running application, by sending GET Requests (Network Policy)
-* Prometheus must know where to go an collect the metrics from
+* Prometheus must know where to go and where to collect the metrics from

 ## Annotation vs. Service Monitor